casper-network/ceps/text/0097-remove-custom-payment.md

 Still later, this default behavior was uplifted further into native logic and the Standard Payment wasm was dispensed with entirely.

 The option for a sender to provide Custom Payment wasm was retained for retro-compatibility, but saw little usage.

+This CEP proposes two related changes: (1) the removal of Custom Payment support, and (2) the consequent lowering of the minimum transaction cost (the effective minimum balance / minimum transfer amount) that was historically anchored to the 2.5 CSPR failed-payment penalty.
+The second change is enabled by the first: removing Custom Payment removes the mechanism that made 2.5 CSPR a load-bearing constant.

 ### Deprecation, Removal, Restoration
 At some point during the 1.5 development timeline, planning for 2.0 was ongoing in the background.
 The nature of Custom Payment was in the way of various planned 2.0 features, and after discussion the decision was made to deprecate the feature with removal to follow with 2.0 release.